-If you or a loved one has been harmed by a dangerous medical device, the Burnett Law Firm can help.
+If you or a loved one has been harmed by a dangerous medical device, Burnett Law Firm can help.
 With decades of collective experience, our attorneys have successfully represented many patients in lawsuits against medical device manufacturers.
 We are ready to evaluate your case, provide you with information and help you take proper action against the medical device manufacturer that harmed you.

 The makers of medical devices are expected to conduct rigorous testing on the products they sell.
 The testing performed by medical device manufacturers as well as independent doctors and scientists in clinical trials is used to determine if a device is safe enough to be used in medical procedures.

 Unfortunately, there are loopholes in the system that make it possible for some medical devices to come to the market with limited testing and with no evidence that the products are safe.
-The problem stems from the 510(k) approval process that the Food and Drug Administration (FDA) allows.
+The problem typically stems from the 510(k) approval process that the Food and Drug Administration (FDA) allows.

 The 510(k) approval process permits a medical device to be approved with minimal testing through a fast-tracked process, as long as there is a substantially similar product that has already been approved.
 This is true even if the similar product has caused problems, provided that the product has not been the subject of an official recall.

-If you were hurt by TVM or another type of medical device that failed to do what was promised or that turned out to be dangerous, you may have a claim for damages.
+If you or a loved one was hurt by a medical device that failed to do what was promised or that turned out to be dangerous, you may have a claim for damages.

-An experienced attorney at the Burnett Law Firm can help you gather evidence and consult with experts who can testify about how the dangerous medical device affected you.
+An experienced attorney at Burnett Law Firm can help you gather evidence and consult with experts who can testify about how the dangerous medical device affected you.

-Our Houston defective medical device attorneys bring both resources and experience to the table.
+Our defective medical device attorneys bring both resources and experience to the table.
 We have represented clients in many different types of claims arising from medical devices.
 Our attorneys have worked tirelessly throughout their careers to fight for the rights of injured people like you.